SUSE/spacewalk-saltstack/README.md

 This gives the same admin user and key for all minions.
 You can change top.sls to match different minion names or grains.

-* Some patches to Spacewalk to introduce a SaltJob Action type
+* Some patches to Spacewalk to introduce a SaltJob Action type.
+If you use Spacewalk upstream you will need to apply these: https://gist.github.com/dmacvicar/a53e3cf972d0583ed1f0

 * Run salt-api locally in the Spacewalk so that the webapp can interact with it

-*

 ## Inner workings